kdenhartog/paywall-fraud-demo/README.md

-# x402 Video Paywall Demo
+# x402 Paywall Fraud Demo

 This project demonstrates how a new security vector called "paywall fraud" will emerge from the creation of micropayments with [x402 payment protocol](https://www.x402.org/).
 The web app allows users